BIM and Modelling

 - Prepare the model and assist with the metadata input for full BIM compliance

-Each project starts by clearly identifying what our client needs and collaboratively creating a recognised and agreed specification.
+Each project starts by clearly identifying what our client needs and collaboratively creating a scope of work.